-In freely behaving animals, electrodes are either chronically implanted at a fixed position (McCasland & Konishi 1981; Tolias et al. 2007; Yin et al. 2014; Foster et al. 2014) or are attached to small micromanipulators (microdrives) that allow electrode displacement in the brain.
+In freely behaving animals, electrodes are either chronically implanted at a fixed position (McCasland and Konishi 1981, Tolias et al 2007, Foster et al 2014, Yin et al 2014) or are attached to small micromanipulators (microdrives) that allow electrode displacement in the brain.
 Microdrives have been developed in many different forms and have been widely used to record neurons in small vertebrates such as rodents and songbirds.
 Typically, microdrives are designed in such a way to be as light and small as possible in order not to interfere with normal behavior.

-Microdrives can roughly be divided into those that are manually adjustable (Ainsworth and O'Keefe 1977, Deadwyler et al 1979, Venkatachalam et al 1999) and those that are motorized (Yamamoto and Wilson 2008, Yang et al 2011, Fee and Leonardo 2001).
+Microdrives can roughly be divided into those that are manually adjustable (Ainsworth and O'Keefe 1977, Deadwyler et al 1979, Venkatachalam et al 1999) and those that are motorized (Fee and Leonardo 2001, Yamamoto and Wilson 2008, Yang et al 2011).
 Manually adjustable microdrives have the benefit that they can easily be manufactured and are typically more lightweight than their motorized counterparts.
-In fact, manual microdrives are the state of the art tools in chronic preparations with rodents.
-There, multiple microwires (e.g. multiple tetrodes) are inserted into the brain and advanced daily in small steps of usually 50-100 μ m.
+In fact, manual microdrives are the state of the art tools in chronic preparations with rodents, where multiple microwires (e.g. multiple tetrodes) are inserted into the brain and advanced daily in small steps of usually 50-100 μ m.
 Depending on the design, all recording electrodes are advanced together or are moved independently (Battaglia et al 2009).
-Recently, non-motorized microdrives have been combined with microelectode arrays to unidirectionally adjust electrode positions in the brain (Márton et al. 2016).
-In brain areas with dense neuron populations, low-impedance microwire electrodes are preferred.
+Recently, non-motorized microdrives have been combined with microelectode arrays to unidirectionally adjust electrode positions in the brain (Márton et al 2016).
+In brain areas with dense neuron populations, lowimpedance microwire electrodes do not unambiguously reveal single-neuron activity, which is why often higher impedance electrodes are preferred.

 Non-motorized drives exhibit a number of limitations especially in songbirds as handling and restraining of birds can suppress singing behavior significantly (Fee and Leonardo 2001).
 Additionally, restraining and handling birds can lead to loss of single-cell activity.
 To circumvent these limitations, various types of motorized microdrives have been developed that allow displacing of electrodes without disrupting the animal behavior.
 Limitations of many designs are that electrode position cannot be read out, which in combination with unreliable miniature motors prevents precise positioning of electrodes.
 Due to lack of feedback, estimated recording locations are prone to error accumulation.
-In multi-serial recordings with intermittent electrode movement it is not possible to reconstruct the position of each recorded cell, which is one major drawback of no-feedback ("open-loop") motor controllers.
+In multi-serial recordings with intermittent electrode movement it is not possible to reconstruct the position of each recorded cell, which is one major drawback of the no-feedback ('open-loop') motor controllers.
 To circumvent these drawbacks we present a new microdrive design with a closed-loop electrode positioning mechanism.
-Another useful property of some microdrives is the possibility in chronic experiments of exchanging or repositioning the electrode (Márton et al. 2016).
+Another useful property of some microdrives is the possibility in chronic experiments of exchanging or repositioning the electrode (Márton et al 2016).
 The microdrive we designed allows replacement and repositioning of either metal electrodes for extracellular recordings or glass pipettes for juxta or intracellular recordings.

-Here we present a new technical approach for performing extracellular or intracellular recordings using the same motorized microdrive weighing less than 1 g.
+Here we present a new technical approach for performing both extracellular or intracellular recordings using a motorized microdrive weighing less than 1 g.
 The device offers the following benefits: First, it allows recording neural data with either metal electrodes or glass pipettes.
 Second, it uses a precise position readout therefore implementing a closed-loop remote electrode positioning mechanism (along the dorsoventral axis), thus allowing precise advancement of microelectrodes into the brain.
 Third, it permits replacement and repositioning of electrodes during the experiment in the mediolateral and anteroposterior axes, increasing the yield of recordings.
 We present pilot extracellular recordings in adult and juvenile birds in the premotor area RA (robust nucleus of the arcopallium) and in HVC (proper name), as well as intracellular recordings in field L. Last but not least, adaptations of the design allow the device to be used as a low-cost micromanipulator.